Find out about ERUK-DTC entry requirements and eligibility, and the application process.

 Each PhD from within the ERUK-DTC will be advertised as individual PhDs on FindaPhD.com.

-Once you have identified the PhD that interests you, complete the online application form and please email the required accompanying documents directly to the Principal Investigator for the PhD that you are interested in with “ERUK-DTC application” in the email subject line:
+Once you have identified the PhD that interests you, please email the required accompanying documents directly to the Principal Investigator for the PhD that you are interested in with “ERUK-DTC application” in the email subject line:

-Completed references from two referees, sent in pdf format, are also needed.
+Completed references from two referees are also needed.
 It is your responsibility to contact each of these referees and ask them to complete and submit a reference to the Principal Investigator of your selected PhD project; email contact details would be in the FindaPhD advertisement.
 Subject line should specify “Reference for [your name] ERUK DTC”.
 You are encouraged to send your referees the "Reference Guidelines", which can be download below.

 Please pay careful attention to the deadline for the receipt of applications and make sure your references have been submitted by your referees before the application deadline above.